Living Here and Now

-The present moment is all we have, and it becomes the doorway to true calm, your healing refuge.
-The only place you can love, or heal, or awaken is here and now, the eternal present.
-Create life a day at a time.
+The present moment is the doorway to true calm.
+It is the only place you can love or awaken—the eternal present.
 You cannot know the future.
-It is a mystery.
-But you can plant beautiful seeds here and now and learn to tend them with the love and courage and survival instinct that is inborn in you.
-Somerset Maugham once said, “There are three rules for writing the novel.
+But here and now you can create a life of dignity and compassion, a day at a time.
+You can plant beautiful seeds and learn to tend them with love and courage amidst the unfolding mystery.
+Somerset Maugham once explained, “There are three rules for writing the great English novel.
 Unfortunately, no one knows what they are.”
 He wrote marvelous novels, the only way we can, a page at a time.

-Being alive is finding ourselves in the midst of a great and mysterious paradox.
+Being alive is finding ourselves in the midst of this great and mysterious paradox.
 There are ten thousand joys and sorrows in every life, and at one time or another we will be touched by all of them.
 We will all experience birth and death, success and loss, love and heartbreak, joy and despair.
-And in every moment of your life there are millions of humans just like you all over the world who are being confronted by situations that are equally overwhelming and are struggling to somehow learn how to survive them.
+And in every moment of your life there are millions of humans just like you all over the world who are being confronted by situations just like yours, some that are joyful and some that are overwhelming where they are struggling to somehow learn how to survive them.
+What matters is the spirit you bring to each day.
 As George Washington Carver said, “How far you go in life depends on your being tender with the young, compassionate with the aged, sympathetic with the striving, and tolerant of the weak and the strong … because some day in life you will have been all of these.”

-Listen to your thoughts with mindful awareness.
-You will see the evanescent nature of thoughts, that they are fleeting ideas, all impermanent.
-And then you can begin to realize that just because you have a thought doesn’t mean you have to believe it—much less act on it—and certainly not get caught up in the whole stream of them.
+Instead, listen to your thoughts with mindful awareness.
+You will see the evanescent nature of feelings and thoughts, that they are fleeting, all impermanent.
+And then you can begin to realize that just because you have a feeling or thought doesn’t mean you have to believe it—much less act on it—and certainly not get caught up in a whole stream of them.
 You can release the mind of some of its more dangerous patterns.
 Observing the mind with mindfulness brings liberation.